devopsdays/devopsdays-web/content/events/2024-amsterdam/sponsor-info.md

 ### <a name= 'Platinum'></a> Platinum sponsorship extras

 As the sole Platinum sponsor you get a few unique perks.
-Your logo will be displayed on the outdoor video screens.
 You are the official sponsor of the social event and BBQ.
+Your logo will be displayed on the outdoor video screens during the BBQ.
 We will supply napkins with your logo on them during dinner.
 You are not only free to, but highly encouraged to display your branding with roll-up banners or beach flags during this period in the common area around the outside area.
 As a Platinum sponsor you are also invited to join us for the speaker dinner (2 tickets).

 ### <a name= 'Beverage'></a> Beverage sponsor

 As the Beverage sponsor for devopsdays Amsterdam you get a unique perk.
 Your logo will be printed on our custom DevHops beer labels.
 Beers will be prominently featured as well during our social event on Thursday as our beer of choice for the social event.
 The DevHops beers will also be available after the program ends on Wednesday and Friday although no organized program is in-place during those days.

-At the end of the event the Beverage sponsor can take away 48 bottles (2 cases) of DevHops to taste with team members wo were not able to attend.
+At the end of the event the Beverage sponsor can take away 2 cases of DevHops to taste with team members wo were not able to attend.

 ### <a name= 'Coffee'></a> Coffee sponsor

-As our coffee sponsors for devopsdays Amsterdam your unique perk is your logo on our coffee cups paired with our hired coffee tuk-tuk.
+As our Coffee sponsor for devopsdays Amsterdam your unique perk is your logo on our coffee cups paired with our hired coffee tuk-tuk.
 The coffee tuk-tuk is on-site between 08:00 and 15:00 *all three days of the event*.
 During this time you’ll the option to bring up to two roll-up banners or beach flags to place besides the coffee tuk-tuk to enhance your visibility.

 During the hours that the coffee tuk-tuk is on-site (between 8:00 and 15:00) we will also supply (weather permitting)[^1] a high standing table outside next to the food truck.